vbernard16/Workout-Tracker---Client/README.md

 ### Ver.2

 - See workout library
+- Optional admin privilages that allow an admin to delete an excercise that the user has added to the database
 - Description of excersices once the user begins to input information in the form fields
 - Drop down list of excersices separated by category: strength-training, cardio, etc.
 - User profile picture